 “Michael Wilmot has rolled another strike with 7-10 Split!” – The Beat Magazine

 “Wilmot has done it again with 7-10 Split.
 Audiences loved it!” – LiveAct, Whitby ON

 About the Playwright: Michael spent a number of years as an on-air radio personality before his love of theatre was sparked after being dragged to an audition to act as moral support for a friend.

 His writing has been mainly in the field of comedy, including writing free-lance for Jay Leno’s “Tonight Show” monologue and for Kevin Nealon during his stint on Saturday Night Live‘s “Weekend Update” segment.
 For a time he also had regular columns in two U.S. comedy newsletters.

 As a playwright, his scripts have been performed across the USA and Canada, in Australia and Russia.
 No Tell Motel has been translated into Russian (under the title Love Shack) and was performed in Astrakhan Russia in 2016.
 His short play Nancy is published by Playwrights Canada Press in their short play anthology Long Story Short.

 A member of The Playwrights Guild of Canada and the Dramatists Guild of America, Michael lives in London, Ontario, Canada with Lynda Martens, his partner and fellow playwright.

-7-10 Split was first performed at the Port Stanley Theatre Festival in Port Stanley, Ontario, Canada on July 7th, 2011.
+7-10 Split was first performed at the Port Stanley Theatre Festival in Port Stanley, Ontario, Canada in July, 2011.